litecanvas/utils/src/actor/README.md

 > The actor sprite must be a `Image`, `HTMLCanvas` or `OffscreenCanvas`.
 >
-> Remember, you can create a image using the litecanvas' `paint()` built-in helper or [load a image](https://github.com/litecanvas/plugin-asset-loader?tab=readme-ov-file#loading-images) with plugins.
+> Remember, you can create a image using the litecanvas' `paint()` built-in helper or [load a image](https://github.com/litecanvas/plugin-asset-loader?tab=readme-ov-file#loading-images).